timsee/ArduCor/GUI/README.md

 # Qt Lighting GUI for RGB LED Routines

-The GUI interacts with the sample arduino sketches.
+The GUI interacts with the sample arduino sketches or a Phillips Hue.
 It supports Windows, Linux, Mac OS X, Android, and iOS.
 It requires on Qt5.2 or later and C++11.

 ##<a name="documentation"></a>Documentation